Aylesbury railway station: History

 The first station on the present site was opened in 1863 by the Wycombe Railway, which was taken over by the Great Western Railway (GWR) in 1867.
-In 1868, the Aylesbury & Buckingham Railway (ABR), later part of the Metropolitan Railway, reached Aylesbury.
+In 1868, the Aylesbury & Buckingham Railway (ABR), later part of the Metropolitan Railway, reached the town.

 When opened, the line to Aylesbury from Princes Risborough was broad gauge.
 To avoid mixed gauge track when the Aylesbury and Buckingham line reached the station in 1868, the section to Princes Risborough was converted to standard gauge; therefore, until the rest of the Wycombe Railway was converted in 1870, there was no access to the rest of the GWR system.
 The GWR provided motive power and trains to both the Wycombe Railway and the A&B; it ran a shuttle service from Princes Risborough to Verney Junction.

 A broad gauge single-road engine shed was provided from the station's opening in 1863; the shed was doubled in length within a year or two and, in 1870, became a two-road shed with a lean-to added to the east side of the original shed.
 By 1892, with the arrival of the Metropolitan Railway, the shed was converted to a north-light two-road shed using the west wall of the original broad gauge shed and the east wall of the 1870 extension.